arungudelli/python.shiksha/content/tr/tips/add-new-key-to-python-dictionary.md

 ## Using the `__setitem__` method

-This method is considered as an internal command of python but is deprecated due to its **very poor computational time** and runtime performance.
+This method is considered as an internal command of Python but is deprecated due to its **very poor computational time** and runtime performance.

 ```
 test_dict = {'cricket':1, 'football':2 , 'hockey':3 , 'wrestling':4}